-If your EFI firmware version seems out of date, download the last Combo updater for the version of macOS / OS X which it is running, from Apple Support.
-Install that, and check the firmware version again.
+If your EFI firmware version seems out of date, download the last Combo updater and/or subsequent Security Updates for the version of macOS / OS X which it is running, from Apple Support.
+Install those, and check the firmware version again.
 Consider upgrading to Sierra or High Sierra as appropriate.
 EFI firmware updaters are now only distributed as part of macOS / OS X updates and upgrades: Apple does not provide them separately.

-I strongly recommend that you consult Duo’s excellent report on EFI firmware security and updates, from which I have extracted much of the above data for versions in Sierra.
+I strongly recommend that you consult Duo’s excellent report on EFI firmware security and updates, from which I have extracted initial data for this article.
 We should all be very grateful to Duo for carrying out and publishing that research.